paulc4/jodconverter/README.md

 One of the nice imprvements from JOD V2 is automated start and stop of the server process.
 To do this it uses the SIGAR monitoring tool if available.
-SIGAR in urn relies on Operating System facilities so it requires some native libraries to be available.
+SIGAR in turn relies on Operating System facilities so it requires some native libraries to be available.

 The SIGAR native libraries/DLLs are included in a zip file in